gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 The protest must apply to the question or ruling that just occurred.
 The protest must be placed before the quizmaster makes known the next question's type.
 If a protest is launched after question number 20 is completed it must be done immediately after the ruling is announced.

-The coach may only confer with their assistant coach and substitute quizzer, before protesting.
+The coach may only confer with their assistant coach and any quizzer members of the team that are not currently seated in the quiz before protesting.

 The quiz officials and quiz team coaches will meet privately and attempt to come to an agreement.
 If no agreement is reached within 10 minutes, the meet director will arbitrate and determine the just solution.